rt-Ravi/hello-world/README.md

-this is my first git repository in git hub
+this is my first git repository in gitHub